-There’s nothing like the iconic cherry when you’re in need of a sweet metaphor: The used car that’s “cherry”; the cherry on top that is the perfect finishing touch; the cherry red cheeks that stand for health and happiness.
-And there’s nothing like a bunch of cherries when you’re looking for a savory anti-cancer fruit.
+There’s nothing like the iconic cherry when you’re in need of a sweet metaphor: The used car that’s “cherry”; the cherry on top as the perfect finishing touch; the cherry red cheeks that stand for health and happiness.
+And there’s nothing like a bunch of cherries when you’re looking for a juicy, flavorful anti-cancer fruit.

 Cherries are the welcome fruit of early summer, and they proudly take their place in cobblers and picnic baskets from May through August.
-Bing, Lambert, Rainer, Montmorency, and Royal Ann are the most widely available varieties; each one has a unique taste.
+Bing, Lambert, Rainer, Montmorency, and Royal Ann are the most widely available varieties; and each one has a unique taste.

 As with many fruits and vegetables, the skin is the most nutritious part of cherries, so leave it on for the most benefit.
 If it’s not the season for fresh cherries, frozen or dried ones are a great addition to meals any time of year and provide the same nutritional benefits.

 Try our classic Cherry Pie recipe.
 For something quick and easy make our Cherry Compote and put it over a little plain yogurt.
 Cherries also add a delicious sweetness to salads, such as in our Brussels Sprouts with Pecans and Dried Cherries recipe.